shredthaGNAR/list-of-my-starred-repos/README.md

 * [hieuthi/joplin-plugin-metis](https://github.com/hieuthi/joplin-plugin-metis): A Simple Task Manager Plugin for Joplin based on Todo.txt Specification
 * [roman-r-m/joplin-plugin-table-formatter](https://github.com/roman-r-m/joplin-plugin-table-formatter): Markdown table format plugin for Joplin
 * [CalebJohn/joplin-rich-markdown](https://github.com/CalebJohn/joplin-rich-markdown): Helping you ditch the markdown viewer for good.
+* [forcewake/joplin-tags-generator](https://github.com/forcewake/joplin-tags-generator): Plugin for Joplin which can be used to extract keywords from note and assign them as a note's tags
 * [AngelCrawford/joplin-theme](https://github.com/AngelCrawford/joplin-theme): My private style for Joplin.
 It's build on top of the integrated "Dark" Theme included in Joplin.
 Inklusive a special Bullet Journal css style.
 * [hrqmonteiro/joplin-theme](https://github.com/hrqmonteiro/joplin-theme): My Joplin theme files, including userchrome.css and userstyles.css, as well as some markdown templates for my notes.
 * [rxliuli/joplin-utils](https://github.com/rxliuli/joplin-utils): Some joplin peripheral tools created by me.
 Since the functions are in the same category and are related, they are managed using monorepo.